The Alchemy of Forgiveness

 Please note that the Kids & Teen Programme will depend on the number of young participants joining the Caux IDG Forum.

-13 July: Welcome Day - Kicking off the Caux IDG Forum
+13 July: Caux IDG Discovery Day - Kicking off the Caux IDG Forum

 DAY PASS OPTIONS AVAILABLE

-This first gathering, open to day guests, launches a five-day exploration of “The Alchemy of Forgiveness” - a journey designed to inspire inner transformation, collective healing, and the rebuilding of belonging in an increasingly fractured world.
+This first gathering launches an introduction to inner development and kicks off a five-day exploration of “The Alchemy of Forgiveness” - a journey designed to inspire inner transformation, collective healing, and the rebuilding of belonging in an increasingly fractured world.

 Through shared stories, artistic expression, and guided reflection, the programme will illuminate the key themes of this year’s edition, rooted in the long-standing Caux tradition of honesty, humility, and hope: